ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ### Non-existent Domains {#non-existent-domains}

-For DMARC purposes, a non-existent domain is a domain for which there is an NXDOMAIN or NODATA response for A, AAAA, and MX records.
-This is a broader definition than that in [@RFC8020].
+For DMARC purposes, a non-existent domain is consistent with the meaning of the term as described in [@RFC8020].
+That is, if the response code received for a query for a domain name is NXDOMAIN, then the domain name and all the names under it do not exist.

 ### Organizational Domain {#organizational-domain}